Music magazines published in Australia: Early years: 1980s

-The 1990s, early-2000s, and Internet magazines
+Internet magazines: 1990s–present

 The 1990s saw several new magazines founded.
 Rhythms Magazine began in 1992, focused on Americana music such as blues, folk, and jazz.
 Juice, which included articles reprinted from Spin, was launched in March 1993 but closed its doors in 2003 after circulation dropped in its last three years from a reported 25,000 to only 6,000.

-In 1994 The Music Network was started, and ran for 925 issues until 2013.
+In 1994, the Music Network was started, and ran for 925 issues until 2013.
 Drum Scene launched in 1995, focused on drumming, following the percussion newsletter In The Groove.

 Recovery launched in 1998, as a spinoff from the popular ABC TV series, and ran for 25 issues until 2000.
 The ABC's Triple J radio station launched their own J Mag in 2005, eventually changing its name to Triple J Magazine, and then moving to an annual format before closing in 2015.
 ABC Radio 24 Hours was rebranded Limelight in 2003 and has continued to publish regularly about classical music.

-Online music websites Mess+Noise, The Vine, FasterLouder and inthemix each had their own following, but were either merged or shut down as they were assimilated into Junkee Media.
-Nearly two decades of past content was erased during the process.
-Mess+Noise had begun in 2005 as a bimonthly print publication and was one of the most widely viewed websites in Australia before it was closed.
+Online music websites Mess+Noise, the Vine, FasterLouder and inthemix each had their own following, but were either merged or shut down as they were assimilated into Junkee Media.
+Nearly two decades of past content was erased during the process.Martin, Joshua (2019).
+"Is there a future for Australian music journalism?"
+Mess+Noise had begun in 2005 as a bimonthly print publication and was one of the most widely viewed websites in Australia before it was closed.Toller, Annie (2015).
+"What went wrong at Mess+Noise?"
 The print edition ended in 2007 with their 14th issue.

+Blunt launched in 1999 as an Australian alternative music magazine, initially in print before expanding into digital publishing.
+The publication focused on rock and alternative culture.
+During the mid-2010s the website grew into one of Australia's most widely read alternative music publications before the original digital archive was removed following a change in ownership.